mead-ml/mead-baseline/README.md

 MEAD Baseline is a library for reproducible deep learning research and fast model development for NLP.
-It provides easily extensible abstractions and implementations for data loading, model development, training and export to production.
+It provides easily extensible abstractions and implementations for data loading, model development, training, experiment tracking and export to production.

 It also provides implementations of high-performance deep learning models for various NLP tasks, against which newly developed models can be compared.
 Deep learning experiments are hard to reproduce, MEAD